MitaDataAI/Data-scientist---Volvo---Anomaly-Detection/README.md

 # Internship at Volvo

-# Volvo
+![image](https://github.com/user-attachments/assets/d148eed9-4f59-4b30-9b6e-4603456c6aca)
 Volvo is a world leader in car safety, sustainability, and innovation.
 It created the three-point seatbelt in 1959 and still leads in safety technology today.
 Volvo wants no one to be killed or seriously hurt in a new Volvo car.
 The company also cares about the environment.
 It plans to sell only electric cars by 2030 and be climate-neutral by 2040.
 Volvo Group, which makes trucks and buses, is a leader in heavy vehicles and is working on electric and self-driving transport.
 Volvo is known around the world for making safe, reliable, and responsible vehicles.
-![image](https://github.com/user-attachments/assets/d148eed9-4f59-4b30-9b6e-4603456c6aca)

 # Goal of the project